emqx/blog/en/201908/emqx-persistence-plug-in-series-influxdb-data-storage.md

 Because MQTT Message cannot be written directly to InfluxDB, InfluxDB Backend provides the emqx_backend_influxdb.tmpl template file to convert MQTT Messages into DataPoints that can be written to InfluxDB.

-> The message template feature requires EMQ X to be restarted to apply the changes.
+> The message template feature requires EMQX to be restarted to apply the changes.

 The tmpl file is located in `data/templates/emqx_backend_influxdb_example.tmpl`.
 Using the json format, users can define different Templates for different Topic, which is similar to: